sajadamouei/classification-metabolomics/README.md

 ## How to use
 Click on the [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1ErbeQaGO02VAbIakkNqS46M8F4YWSFPD?usp=sharing "Click to open in Colab")
-Google Colab will open in your web browser, and you may need to sign in with your Google account.
+Google Colab will open in your web browser, and you may need to sign in with your Google account.<br>
-Once you're in Colab, you can run the notebook cells sequentially to reproduce our analysis or modify the code.
+Once you're in Colab, you can run the notebook cells sequentially to reproduce our analysis or modify the code.<br>
 Additionally, there is a form where you can select the dataset you wish to analyze and explore using machine learning models.